-Bid selection can be based on different criteria, such as the dollar value of the offer, the lowest subsidy or availability payment required, the lowest proposed length of the concession term, or the lowest net present value of gross revenues required.
-The selection of the preferred partner may be based on the bid price in conjunction with qualitative factors ("best value").
+Bid selection can be based on objective criteria, such as the dollar value of the offer, the lowest subsidy or availability payment required, the lowest proposed length of the concession term, or the lowest net present value of gross revenues required.
+These criteria can be evaluated in conjunction with qualitative factors (i.e., "best value").

-Negotiations with the preferred bidder can allow both parties to establish a mutually-agreeable, project-specific solution to issues identified after the procurement process.
+Negotiations with the preferred bidder can allow both parties to establish a mutually agreeable project-specific solution to issues identified after the procurement process.
 This requires skilled legal counsel with expertise in developing long-term, enforceable agreements between the public and private sectors.
-The negotiation process can help to ensure mutual understanding of both parties regarding the details of an agreement and the smooth implementation and oversight of a project.
+The negotiation process can help to ensure mutual understanding of both parties regarding the details of the agreement and the smooth implementation and oversight of the project.

 There have been criticisms of P3 deals being rushed through without the public or their elected officials understanding the implications.
 Transparency should be ensured during the procurement process as well as throughout the life of the P3 agreement.
 In Virginia, P3 proposals are reviewed by an independent review panel comprised of members from stakeholder groups, and affected jurisdictions receive the proposals and have a 60-day period to review them and submit comments.

-While public scrutiny of decision-making is important to accountability of government spending, it is also important to maintain confidentiality during the proposal process, in order to provide bidders with incentives to deliver innovative designs at the lowest possible cost and thus ensure a competitive tendering process.
-The public sector should be clear up-front about what type of information should remain confidential and provide an explanation as to why confidentiality is necessary during the proposal process.
-Temporary confidentiality could be balanced with full disclosure of selection criteria, scoring, and agreements.
+While public scrutiny of decision-making is important to accountability of government spending, it is also important to maintain confidentiality during the procurement process, in order to provide bidders with incentives to deliver innovative designs at the lowest possible cost and ensure a competitive tendering process.
+The public sector should be clear up-front about what type of information should remain confidential and provide an explanation as to why confidentiality is necessary during the procurement process.
+Temporary confidentiality could be balanced with full disclosure of selection criteria, scoring methods, and proposed agreements.